Glasgow with Kids: A Complete City Break Travel Guide

 glasgow science museum, arcitecture

+Glasgow science centre is one of the best activities in Glasgow for families.
 This fantastic interactive museum is divided into several floors of interactive science exhibits for families and kids, including kinetic energy experiments, optical illusions, geography and space, and more.
-There’s a planetarium for a show, temporary exhibits, a science store, and tours specifically for kids under 7.
-Let’s not forget that there’s also access to an IMAX theatre!
-It’s one of the best days out Glasgow has to offer.

 Website: Glasgow Science Centre